top of page

 Reporting accessibility problems with this website

-Enforcement procedure.
+Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
-If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS)
+If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Technical information about this website's accessibility

 We are committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-This website is compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.

 Non accessible content